Sally Dexter: Career

 She co-wrote and created the three-part BBC comedy drama series Sugartown, starring Tom Ellis, Sue Johnston and Miranda Raison in 2011.
 She was cast as Gertrude opposite Michael Sheen in Ian Rickson's Young Vic production of Hamlet, previewing in October 2011.
 Dexter starred as the White Witch in The Lion the Witch and the Wardrobe at the Threesixty Theatre in Kensington Gardens until 9 September 2012.
 In 2012, Dexter starred as Simone in the Spice Girls musical Viva Forever!.
 In 2017, Dexter appeared in the BBC TV series Father Brown episode 5.3 "The Eve of St John" as Selina Crow.
 Also in February 2017, she joined the Emmerdale cast as Faith Dingle.
-She also appeared in the comedy Horror movie The Attack of the Adult Babies and in the BBC TV series Poldark.
+She also appeared in the comedy Horror movie The Attack of the Adult Babies, and in the BBC TV series Poldark as Mrs. Chynoweth.
 On 7 October 2019, it was announced that Dexter will be leaving Emmerdale.
 Her final scenes aired in the episode broadcast on 25 October 2019; however, in 2021, it was announced that Dexter would be reprising her role as Faith.
 On 28 October 2022 Dexter once again left Emmerdale, when Faith died from cancer.
+In an unannounced return, Dexter reprised the role for a flashback, which was originally broadcast on 12 November 2025; Dexter called it was "delightful" to return and said that she had been practising an Australian accent in case producers wanted her to play Faith's cousin, who she jokingly called "Hope".